The Archaeological Site of the Lyceum of Aristotle in Athens

 The Palaestra

-Palaestra was a large building with a longitudinal axis from north to south and was preserved, with repairs and additions, for about seven centuries, until the beginning of the 4th century AD, when it was finally abandoned.
+Palaestra was a large building with a longitudinal axis from north to south and was preserved, with repairs and additions, for about seven centuries, until the beginning of the 4th century CE when it was finally abandoned.
 It consists of an inner courtyard surrounded on three sides by galleries, behind which spacious rectangular rooms were developed symmetrically.

 You will also see the baths which are part of the Palaestra, one in the eastern part and one in the western part.
 In one of the rooms, the athletes were anointed with oil, the cone room, where the athletes rolled in the sand, and the boxing room where there were boxing bags for the training of the athletes.
-In the 1st century AD, a cold bath tank for athletes was constructed on the north side of the courtyard, with its narrow sides arched.

 The rooms in Palaestra